The Laidlaw Scholars Leadership & Research Programme

 As part of the application, you will be asked:

-To provide three long-form answers of up to 100 words explaining your ambition and potential as a leader.
+• To provide four long-form answers of up to 150 words explaining your ambition and potential as a leader.

 Applications will be assessed on leadership potential, alignment with Laidlaw values, academic readiness, and commitment to social and ethical responsibility.

-You are encouraged to proactively identify opportunities that align best with your interests, values, and career goals.
-The Leadership in Action component will take place in the UK for home students, with the opportunity for international students to work in their home countries.
+• You are encouraged to proactively identify opportunities that align best with your interests, values, and career goals, but the Laidlaw team can also help you.
+The Leadership in Action component will take place locally in the UK.

-Yes.
+• Yes.
 The programme is open to first year undergraduates.
-Second years on four-year courses are also able to apply with their eligibility assessed on a case-by-case basis.
+Second years on four-year courses are also able to apply, with their eligibility assessed on a case-by-case basis.
+Please note that scholars are expected to attend in-person training sessions held in Cambridge throughout both years of the programme.

-The programme is now being housed at King’s e-Lab (having previously been at Murray Edwards, Newnham, Trinity Hall and Fitzwilliam Colleges) in a partnership designed to accentuate innovation as a core part of effective leadership.
+• The programme is now being housed at King’s e-Lab (having previously been at Murray Edwards, Newnham, Trinity Hall and Fitzwilliam Colleges) in a new partnership.
+This is not, however, a business specific programme and we welcome aspiring leaders in all disciplines.
 It does not matter which of the 29 undergraduate colleges you apply from; all are eligible.